szensk/wul/readme.md

 .NET Interoperability
 =====================
 The `::` function invokes static .NET methods (e.g. `(:: System.IO.Directory.SetCurrentDirectory 'someDirectory')`).
-The `new-object` function constructs new .NET objects.
+The `::new` function constructs new .NET objects.
 These objects can be bound to name or stored in a list for later use.
 Fields and properties of an object can be accessed with `(at obj PropertyName)` and set with `(set obj PropertyName 5)`.
 Methods on objects may be invoked by using the value like a function, for example `(obj Join 'argument1')`.

 Examples
 =======